dami-gupta-git/cancer_rag_original/README.md

   "classification": "Unknown - not in curated databases", "highest_level_of_evidence": "None", "recommended_therapies": [],
   "summary": "The EML4-ALK fusion gene is a well-known driver mutation in non-small cell lung cancer (NSCLC), typically resulting from a chromosomal rearrangement between the EML4 gene and the ALK gene.
-This fusion is associated with sensitivity to ALK inhibitors such as crizotinib.
-However, the specific variant 'EML4-ALK' was not found in the CIViC or COSMIC databases, which raises uncertainty regarding its clinical significance and therapeutic implications.
-It is important to note that this analysis is based on inference and not validated clinical annotation.
-The absence of this variant in established databases suggests that it may not be well-characterized or recognized in the current literature, and further research would be necessary to determine its role in NSCLC.", "limitations": [
+This fusion is associated ......", "limitations": [
     "Variant not found in CIViC or COSMIC",
     "Analysis is LLM inference only"